-Figure 5 Graph showing ammoniacal zinc levels in groundwater at Stratford Landfill
+Figure 5 Graph showing zinc levels in groundwater at Stratford Landfill

-2.3.2 Surface waters
+2.2.2 Surface waters

-Samples were collected from the Patea River on 2 February 2013 and the results are set out in Table 3 below.
-As with the results from previous monitoring periods, results from this period indicate that the Stratford landfill had only a very minor, if not negligible, effect on the water quality of the Patea River.
+Samples were collected from the Patea River on 18 February 2014 and the results are set out in Table 3 below.
+This sampling was undertaken in conjunction with the monitoring of the Stratford waste water treatment plant (WWTP).

+As with the results from previous monitoring periods, the results from this period indicate that the Stratford landfill had only a very minor, if not negligible, effect on the water quality of the Patea River.

 In relation to the parameters tested for, there was no significant difference in water quality between the upstream and downstream sites.
-This is especially notable in regards to typical landfill leachate indicators such as chloride and ammoniacal nitrogen which do increase in concentration when measured downstream of the landfill, however the resulting levels are well below what would be considered to be of any concern.
-Figure 6 shows that highest level of ammoniacal nitrogen found in the Patea River downstream of the landfill was 0.126 g/m^3 which under ambient pH and temperature conditions equates to 0.0018 g/m^3 unionised ammonia, which is well below the 0.025 g/m^3 guideline for aquatic ecosystem protection.
+There was a slight rise in ammoniacal nitrogen, however the level of unionised ammonia downstream of the landfill was well below the 0.025 g/m^3 guideline for the long term protection of aquatic ecosystems.